-The dengue fever is the most frequent mosquito-borne viral disease in the humans and has become a major international public health concern in recent decades.
-Over 50 millions people living in tropical and subtropical urban areas from Latin America to South East Asia are infected with dengue virus annually.
+Dengue fever is the most frequent mosquito-borne viral disease in the humans and has become a major international public health concern in recent decades.
+Over 50 million people living in tropical and subtropical urban areas from Latin America to South East Asia are infected with dengue virus annually.
 Infected individuals may be asymptomatic or have high fevers, headache, muscle and joint pain, and a characteristic skin rash similar to measles.
 These symptoms can develop into the life-threatening dengue hemorrhagic fever and into the dengue shock syndrome.
-The dengue fever is caused by one of the four distinct serotypes of dengue virus (DENV), DENV1-4

-(World Health Organization, 2014).
-A recovery from the infection by one serotype provides lifelong immunity against that particular serotype but confers only temporary immunity against the other serotypes for approximately 2 years (Montoya et al., 2013).
-For dengue virus, the infection is transmitted through an intermediate vector, the infected mosquitoes.
+The dengue fever is caused by one of the four distinct serotypes of dengue virus (DENV), DENV1-4 (World Health Organization, 2016).
+A recovery from the infection by one serotype provides lifelong immunity against that particular serotype but confers only temporary immunity against the other serotypes for approximately 2 years (Montoya, Gresh & Mercado, 2013).
+For dengue virus, the infection is transmitted through an intermediate vector: infected mosquitoes.
 The primary vector of DENV is Aedes aegypti and the secondary vector is Aedes albopictus.
-Aedes mosquitoes are found throughout the tropical and subtropical areas and they have adapted to cohabiting with humans in both the urban and the rural environment.
-Aedes aegypti bites primarily during the day and it is most active for approximately two hours after the sunrise and several hours before the sunset, but it can bite at night in well lit areas.
-Only females bite to obtain blood in order to gain nutrients for eggs laying (Centers for Disease Control and Prevention, 2014).
+Aedes mosquitoes are found throughout the tropical and subtropical areas, and they have adapted to cohabiting with humans in both the urban and the rural environment.
+Aedes aegypti bite primarily during the day and are most active for approximately two hours after sunrise and several hours before sunset, but can bite at night in well-lit areas.
+Only females bite to obtain blood in order to gain nutrients for eggs laying (Centers for Disease Control and Prevention, 2016).

-Thailand is a tropical country, with relatively high temperature and humidity all year-round.
-These conditions are ideal for Aedes mosquito to establish.
-The dengue fever is a local epidemic in Chiang Mai, Thailand, throughout the year with the highest peak in June-August (Campbell et al., 2013).
-The counter dengue programs provided by public health services that consisted of educating people how to remove breeding sites of mosquitoes inside and outside residential areas, preventing from mosquito biting, mosquitoes population control during high dengue season.
-Statistically data suggested that the programs are still unable to stop the disease.
+Thailand is a tropical country, with a relatively high temperature and humidity all year-round.
+These conditions are ideal for Aedes mosquitoes to establish themselves.
+Dengue fever is a local epidemic in Chiang Mai, Thailand, throughout the year, with the endemic period from June to August (Campbell et al., 2013).
+The counter dengue programs provided by public health services consist of educating people how to remove the breeding sites of mosquitoes inside and outside residential areas, preventing mosquitoes from biting, and controlling the mosquito population during peak dengue season.
+Statistically data suggested that these programs are still unable to stop the disease.
 The number of dengue fever incidences is increasing.
 All four dengue serotypes have been detected (Anantapreecha et al., 2005).
 Major dengue outbreaks have occurred irregularly every 3-4 years.

 The environment, climate variables such as temperature, humidity, season and rainfall significantly influence the mosquito development.
 Several studies suggest that entomological parameters are temperature sensitive as the dengue fever normally occurs in tropical regions (Liu-Helmersson et al., 2014).
-The high temperature increases the life span of a mosquito and shortens the extrinsic incubation period of the dengue virus, thereby increasing the number of infected mosquitoes (Wu et al., 2009).
+The high temperature increases the lifespan of mosquitoes and shortens the extrinsic incubation period of the dengue virus, thereby increasing the number of infected mosquitoes (Wu, Lay & Guo, 2009).
 The rainfall provides places for eggs and for larva development (Chompoosri et al., 2012).
-The climate change will certainly affect the abundance and distribution of dengue vectors (Khasnis, 2005).
+The climate change will certainly affect the abundance and distribution of dengue vectors (Khasnis & Nettleman, 2005).
 Exploring the relationships between the climate and the dengue transmission is an important task.